 Eric joined Watsi on September 19th, 2016.
 Five years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Eric's most recent donation traveled 8,800 miles to support Chhorn, a food seller from Cambodia, to fund ear surgery so he can return to working at the market.
+Eric's most recent donation traveled 8,500 miles to support Mary, a 52-year-old community health volunteer from Kenya, to fund a hysterectomy so that she can live pain-free.

 Chhorn is a 45-year-old food seller.
 He's married and has two sons and one daughter.
 Chhorn and his wife rent a small stall at the market where they sell food.
 Chhorn loves being a dad and on the weekends he enjoys talking his children to the river and teaching them how to cook.
 Many years ago when he was only five, Chhorn had an ear infection.
 This infection caused the tympanic membrane, or the ear drum, in both ears to perforate.
 For this reason, Chhorn experiences ear discharge, hearing loss, and tinnitus.
 He is in pain and cannot communicate clearly with others.
 Chhorn traveled to our medical partner's care center to receive treatment.
 On July 15th, he will finally undergo a myringoplasty procedure in both ears.
 During this procedure, surgeons will close the perforations.
 Our medical partner, Children's Surgical Centre, is requesting $913 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 Chhorn said, "I hope that my hearing will improve and the ear discharge will finally stop."